halstonblim/reddit_sentiment_pipeline/README.md

 A fully‑automated **end‑to‑end MLOps** pipeline that tracks daily sentiment trends on Reddit, scores posts with a transformer‑based model served from Replicate, summarizes the results, and publishes an interactive Streamlit dashboard—all orchestrated by GitHub Actions.

+Sentiment analysis is currently done with the [DistilBERT sentiment analysis model](https://github.com/halstonblim/batch-bert-sentiment), which is wrapped with Cog for easy deployment on Replicate.
+The model handles batched input texts in a single API call, which improves performance by parallelizing computation on the GPU.

 ---

 ## Table of Contents